Jain symbols: Swastika

 It also represents the four columns of the Jain Sangha: sadhus, sadhvis, sravakas and shravikas - monks, nuns and female and male laymen.

 It also represents the four characteristics of the soul: infinite knowledge, infinite perception, infinite happiness, and infinite energy.

 This symbol was adopted by all on the occasion of 2500 year completion of Bhagwan Mahaveer.

 Symbol of Ahimsa

 The hand with a wheel on the palm symbolizes Ahimsa in Jainism.
 The word in the middle is "ahiṃsā" (non-violence).
-The wheel represents the dharmachakra, which stands for the resolve to halt the saṃsāra through the relentless pursuit of Ahimsa.
+The wheel represents the dharmachakra, which stands for the resolve to halt saṃsāra through the relentless pursuit of Ahimsa.

 Jain emblem

-In 1974, on the auspicious 2500th anniversary of the nirvana of the last Jain Tirthankara, Mahavira, the Jain community at large collectively chose one image as an emblem to be the main identifying symbol for Jainism.
+In 1975, on the auspicious 2500th anniversary of the nirvana of the last Jain Tirthankara, Mahavira, the Jain community at large collectively chose one image as an emblem to be the main identifying symbol for Jainism.
 Since then, this emblem is used in almost all of Jain magazines, on wedding cards, on Jain festival cards and in magazines with links to events related to Jain society.